 In a partnership or joint venture where money is lent, the creditor only provides the capital yet is guaranteed a fixed amount of profit.
 The debtor, however, puts in time and effort, but is made to bear the risk of loss.
 Muslim scholars argue that such practice is unjust.[86]
 As an alternative to usury, Islam strongly encourages charity and direct investment in which the creditor shares whatever profit or loss the business may incur (in modern terms, this amounts to an equity stake in the business).[citation needed]

-Growth of the Internet internationally has enabled both business micro-lending through sites such as Kickstarter as well as through global micro-lending charities where lenders make small sums of money available on zero-interest terms.
-Persons lending money to on-line micro-lending charity Kiva for example do not get paid any interest,[87] although the end users to whom the loans are made may be charged interest by Kiva's partners in the country where the loan is used.[88]
+Growth of the Internet internationally has enabled both commercial micro-lending (through sites such as Kickstarter – launched in 2009) and global micro-lending charities (where lenders make small sums of money available on zero-interest terms).
+Persons lending money to on-line micro-lending charity Kiva (founded in 2005), for example, do not get paid any interest,[87] although Kiva's partners in the country where the loan is used may charge interest to the end-users to whom the loans are made.[88]

 A non-recourse loan is secured by the value of property (usually real estate) owned by the debtor.
 However, unlike other loans, which oblige the debtor to repay the amount borrowed, a non-recourse loan is fully satisfied merely by the transfer of the property to the creditor, even if the property has declined in value and is worth less than the amount borrowed.
 When such a loan is created, the creditor bears the risk that the property will decline sharply in value (in which case the creditor is repaid with property worth less than the amount borrowed), and the debtor does not bear the risk of decrease in property value (because the debtor is guaranteed the right to use the property, regardless of value, to satisfy the debt.)